Expugn/S-argo/CONTRIBUTING.md

 # Frequently Asked Questions
-> I just downloaded the bot, but 'scout' isn't working!

-Make sure you have a Banners.xml file.
-Grab the latest copy with 'update banners'.

 > I can't use bot owner commands! (update, stop, etc)

 Make sure you've put your Discord ID in the appropriate location in Settings.xml.